The legendary French Riviera

 The Mediterranean city then became one of the favourite places of all the European nobility and bourgeoisie who were fleeing the harsher winters of Northern Europe, and it was with Nice that the term "Riviera" developed and became popular.
 A new architecture started there giving the city buildings that still today give it its international reputation.

 However, it was not until the 20th century that the tourist city extended its period of activity over the summer.
+The legendary French Riviera built French cuisine notoriety all around the world, and some classical journeys became cook travel, to discover culinary art from France.

 Thus in the 1920s, American artists, led by Francis Scott Fitzgerald and his wife Zelda, made Nice their summer holiday resort, truly creating the French Riviera as we know it today, and creating the stories of parties and lifestyles that literature and movies have turned into legends.